PlasmaPy/PlasmaPy/docs/development/code_guide.rst

 to an open source project for the first time, you might find it easier to use a plain text editor that you are familiar with (e.g., Notepad++, Sublime Text, emacs, or vi/vim) for the moment.
-Alternatively, you can find tutorials or videos online for how to contribute to an open source project with most common IDEs.
+Alternatively, you can find tutorials or videos online for how to contribute to a GitHub project with most common IDEs.
 In the long run, taking the time to learn how to use an IDE is well worth it.

 Pre-commit
 ==========

+..
+Move this section to page on getting set up to contribute

 PlasmaPy uses the |pre-commit|_ framework to perform validations and automatically apply a consistent style to code contributions.
 Using